Here's Latest Projected Track, Timing, Snowfall Totals For Nor'easter Taking Aim At Region

 Saturday Night: Snow begins in the central Appalachians and Virginia.

-Sunday Morning: Snow spreads into the mid-Atlantic, including Baltimore and Washington, DC.
+Sunday Morning: Snow spreads into the mid-Atlantic, including Baltimore and Washington, DC, before moving north into Pennsylvania and New Jersey.

-Sunday Afternoon/Evening: Snow arrives in New York City, Long Island, the Hudson Valley and New England.
+Sunday Afternoon/Evening: Snow arrives in New York City, Long Island, the Hudson Valley, much of upstate New York, and New England.

 Latest Snowfall Projections